 If you live or work in Schuylkill County and are over the age of 40, get tested for glaucoma and discuss treatment options with the specialists at Eye Consultants of Pennsylvania.
-We are the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.

 Eye Consultants of Pennsylvania has a highly skilled team of glaucoma specialists:

-- Justin M. Shaw, MD – Board certified ophthalmologist; received his medical degree from Pennsylvania State University College of Medicine; fellowship-trained in glaucoma at the renowned Bascom Palmer Eye Institute at the University of Miami.
+- Abhishek K. Nemani, MD – Board certified ophthalmologist; received his medical degree from State University of New York Upstate Medical University in Syracuse; fellowship-trained in glaucoma at the University of Pennsylvania.